This post may contain affiliate links. Please read our disclosure policy.

 Why make a salad in a mason jar?

 Meal prepping these vegetarian cobb salads in mason jars are perfect for individual servings that you can grab and go when you are running out of the door.
 I also find the salads keep longer when made this way as the greens aren’t mixing with the dressing.
 Make up a batch on a Sunday evening and enjoy them all week.

 More salad recipes:

 I love how quickly and easily these salads come together and they are so perfect to grab for an easy lunch.
-And that hit of Roth Cheese blue cheese to up the flavor up the salad jars just takes it to another level.
 Roth Cheese can be found in your grocer’s deli case and online via Instacart and Amazon Fresh.
-Thank you Roth Cheese for sponsoring this Vegetarian Cobb Salad recipe.

 If you’ve tried this healthy Vegetarian Cobb Salad recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!